rgtlai/AgentProPlus/README.md

 agent = ReactAgent(model=openai_api_key, tools=tools)

 # Run a query
-query = "Search the latest advancements in artificial intelligence" response = agent.run(query)
+query = "What is the height of the Eiffel Tower?" response = agent.run(query)

 print(response.final_answer)